openstack/nova-specs/specs/yoga/implemented/unified-limits-nova.rst

 ---------------------

 As stated above, the focus for unified limits is the instance count and resource class allocations in placement.
-No other limits will be moved to unified limits, as agreed with operators in the Train Forum session.

 There are limits that are specific to nova-network.
 These are all ready deprecated.
 There are no plans to support these with unified limits turned on: